vikchupak/Prometheus/alerting.md

       equal: ['alertname', 'cluster']
   ```

-  receivers - who gets the alerts;
+  - receivers - who gets the alerts;
-  route - defiles how to route alerts.
+  - route - defiles how to route alerts.
 Which alert is routed to which receiver;
+  - inhibitRules - suppress notifications when other related more important notifications are already firing to avoid spamming

   ```bash
   kubectl apply -f alertmanager-config.yaml